grkamarko430/st-marys-apps/google_app_scripts/calendar_event_integration/README.md

 4. Scroll down to "Integrate calendar"
 5. Copy the Calendar ID (looks like: `example@group.calendar.google.com`)

+For your primary calendar, you can simply use the word `primary` as the Calendar ID.

 ### 3. Setting Up the Trigger

+1. Open the script in the Google Apps Script editor
+2. Select the `trigger.js` file
-Run the `emailSyncTrigger()` function once to set up automatic synchronization.
-This creates a trigger that will run the sync function whenever an event is updated in the source calendar.
+3. Run the `emailSyncTrigger()` function once to set up automatic synchronization
+4. Accept any permissions requested
+5. Verify in the Apps Script dashboard that the trigger has been created

 ## How It Works